olahallvall/FlowDance.Documentation/README.md

   ```

 #### Compensation data
 Holds the data associated with a SpanCompensation.
-Use this data to compensate if needed.
+Use this data to compensate.
 Only you know how to compensate the data for a Span!
 Use it as it fits you needs!
 Only your imagination sets the limit.
 Maybe you shouldn't add a very massive dataset here due to performance issues.

-You can add multiple compensation data to Span.
+You can add multiple compensation data to a Span.
 ```csharp
 public void AddCompensationData(string compensationData, string compensationDataIdentifier)
 ```
-Or you can added when Span are to be Completed.
+Or you can added when a Span are to be Completed.
 ```csharp
 public void Complete(string compensationData, string compensationDataIdentifier)
 ```